graphcommons/graphcommons-ruby/README.md

 => {"msg"=>"Working"}
 ```

 Alternatively, you can use the `Graphcommons::API.set_key` method.
+Please refer to the [docs](http://www.rubydoc.info/gems/graphcommons "rubydoc.info") for more information.